-Restricted complexity is interested in the dynamics of complex systems composed of a large number of interacting parts (i.e., the more parts and interactions, the greater the complexity).
-Restricted complexity postulates that certain phenomena make systems more difficult than others to understand and predict, bypassing epistemological and ontological considerations on complexity, and aims at understanding laws determining those phenomena.
-Drawing inspiration from mathematics and physics, restricted complexity emerged to address the gap left when the traditional scientific paradigm demonstrated inadequate to predict phenomena typical of some systems (e.g., chaos, nonlinearities, tipping points).
-It is a search for the “laws of complexity”, and may be prone to the paradox of following a reductionistic model too (33).
+“Restricted complexity,” in contrast to “general complexity,” is interested in the dynamics of complex systems composed of a large number of interacting parts (i.e., the more parts and interactions, the greater the complexity) [REF].
+Restricted complexity postulates that certain phenomena make systems more difficult than others to understand and predict, bypassing epistemological and ontological considerations on complexity, and aims at understanding laws governing those phenomena.
+Drawing inspiration from mathematics and physics, restricted complexity emerged to address the gap left when the traditional scientific paradigm has been demonstrated to be inadequate in predicting phenomena typical of some systems (e.g., chaos, nonlinearities, and tipping points).
+It is a search for the “laws of complexity,” and may be equally prone to the paradox of following a reductionistic model(33), as well (33).

-Generalized complexity originated from the integration of post-structural philosophy with biology and suggests that complexity not only concerns all scientific disciplines, but also systems of knowledge.
-Reductionism is substituted by the seeking of a dynamic understanding of the relation between a whole and its parts, as well as their mutual implications.
+Generalized complexity originated from the integration of post-structural philosophy with biology, and suggests that complexity not only concerns all scientific disciplines, but also systems of knowledge.
+Reductionism is substituted with the seeking of a dynamic understanding of the relationship between a whole and its parts, as well as their mutual implications.
 Rather than the number of parts interacting in a system, generalized complexity focuses on the nature of the interactions among the parts (i.e., more complex interactions lead to more complex systems).
-In this view, our inference on complex systems is never perfect because studying a system requires creating boundaries, an arbitrary process that excludes certain aspects of the system itself and of the environment hosting that system.
+In this view, our inference on complex systems can never be perfect because studying a system requires creating boundaries, which at least partially an arbitrary process for complex systems, which will exclude certain aspects of the system itself and of the environment hosting that system.

-Our manuscript stems from views consistent with restricted complexity, a perspective that we consider appropriate given the strong quantitative focus of modern ecology.
 Note that generalized complexity does not argue against reductionism; instead, it recognizes some of its limitations.

-Understanding the world necessarily requires reduction, and a balance between conceptual advances and urgent action, as well as between restricted and generalized complexity, will be necessary to face the global environmental crisis (60, 61)(60, 61).
+Our analyses and approach aligns with the view espoused by the restricted complexity perspective, which we consider appropriate given the strong quantitative focus of modern ecology.
+A balance between conceptual advances and urgent action, as well as between restricted and generalized complexity perspectives, will be necessary to face the global environmental crisis (60, 61).

 UNTANGLING THE FABRIC OF ECOLOGICAL COMPLEXITY

-To understand how ecologists conceptualize complexity, we proposed a research weaving exercise designed to identify general patterns in how authors conceptualize complexity in ecology (Fig. 1b-e; see Materials and Methods).
+To understand how ecologists conceptualize complexity, we propose a “research weaving ” exercise designed to identify general patterns in how authors conceptualize complexity in ecology (Fig. 1b-e; see Materials and Methods) (REF).
 Briefly, we first identify a set of features typical of complex systems in ecology and the environmental sciences (Table 1).
-We then quantify how often these features have been used in all the articles that are explicitly related to ecological complexity in the Web of Science database, and compare those to control articles randomly selected from ecological studies that do not refer to ecological complexity.
-Last, we use this dataset to describe spatiotemporal trends in the study of ecological complexity (Fig. 2), to analyze thematic diversity (Fig. 3), and to identify patterns in connections between feature usage (Fig. 4) and co-citation of the references cited in articles that explicitly refer to ecological complexity (Fig. 5).
+We then quantify how often these features have been used in all the articles that are explicitly related to ecological complexity in the Web of Science database, and compare those to the “control” articles, which are randomly selected from ecological studies that do not refer to ecological complexity.
+Lastly, we use this dataset to describe spatiotemporal trends in the study of ecological complexity (Fig. 2), to analyze thematic diversity (Fig. 3), and to identify patterns in connections between feature usage (Fig. 4) and co-citation of the references appearing in articles that explicitly refer to ecological complexity (Fig. 5).